-Elrond (ERD) is a project that has been getting quite a bit of attention lately.
+Elrond is a project that has been getting quite a bit of attention lately.
 Like many other projects before them, they are focused on scalability.
 When I say a bit of attention I mean a more than 5,000% jump in the value of its ERD cryptocurrency in less than 4 months!
+That was in early 2020, between mid-March and the launch of the Elrond mainnet in July 2020.

 Scaling and throughput is perhaps one of the most pressing concerns facing some of the largest blockchains today.
 We have all witnessed blockchain bloat and the inevitable frustrations that come with low throughput and slow transactions.

 Yet, with so many competing solutions, is Elrond worth it?
 Can we justify the huge spike in its price that’s come in response to the official mainnet launch of the Elrond blockchain?
-Especially when it’s clear profit taking has set in following that mainnet launch, with the ERD token giving back a good portion of gains, although to be fair it is still up over 1,000% over the past three months.
+Given that after a brief period of profit taking in the token it resumed its climb high it does seem as if it is justified to Elrond investors.

 In this Elrond review, I will give you everything that you need to know about the project.
-I will also take a look at the long term prospects for the ERD token.
+I will also take a look at the long term prospects for the eGLD token.

 What is Elrond?